This page was most recently updated on May 8th, 2025

 The specific goals and purposes of the Corporation shall include, without limitation:

-A. The betterment of relations between the gay, lesbian, bisexual and transgender communities of Colorado with particular emphasis on the betterment of relations between organizations, businesses, and the community at large;
+A. The betterment of relations between the gay, lesbian, bisexual, and transgender communities of Colorado with particular emphasis on the betterment of relations between organizations, businesses, and the community at large.

-A. bisexual and transgender community and to encourage and support the efforts of our members and supporters in this endeavor;
+B. To foster a tolerance and understanding of differences in lifestyle within the gay, lesbian, bisexual, and transgender community and to encourage and support the efforts of our members and supporters in this endeavor.

 C. To provide and maintain social and meeting facilities for the use of the Court, its members, its affiliates, and their guests, which may include holding appropriate beverage, food, and other licenses in accordance with the laws of the State of Colorado and any local authorities of any governmental entity;

-D. To promote the good image of gays, lesbians, bisexuals and transgender persons as honorable and law-abiding citizens concerned with the welfare and safety of their community deserving of respect and cooperation from their fellow citizens and the due protection of the law;
+D. To promote the good image of gays, lesbians, bisexuals, and transgender persons as honorable and law-abiding citizens concerned with the welfare and safety of their community deserving of respect and cooperation from their fellow citizens and the due protection of the law.

-E. To help protect members from unlawful, illegal, or malicious harassment or arrest;
+E. To help protect members from unlawful, illegal, or malicious harassment or arrest.

-F. To conduct activities for the express benefit and/or pleasure and entertainment of the gay, lesbian, bisexual and transgender community.
+F. To conduct activities for the express benefit and/or pleasure and entertainment of the gay, lesbian, bisexual, and transgender community.

-G. To conduct activities for the good of and the education of the heterosexual community;
+G. To conduct activities for the good of and the education of the heterosexual community.

 I. To do anything necessary or proper for the accomplishment of these purposes.